 Communication and collaboration is at the heart of CSM.
 Weekly gatherings take place over tea and cake, ensuring strong relationships are built with every member.
 In addition to your project supervisor, every student is assigned a mentor who falls outside your project for personal support and advice.
 There are opportunities to get to know those outside of CSM during social events.
 For example, every last Friday of the month the whole PGR Penryn campus community gather for a social event.

-We always welcome enquiries from students interested in undertaking a PhD in any areas of our research (link out), and are happy to discuss scholarship and external funding opportunities.
+We always welcome enquiries from students interested in undertaking a PhD in any areas of our research, and are happy to discuss scholarship and external funding opportunities.

 View the University of Exeter's PhD funding schemes

 Fellowships are independent funding schemes and an alternative funding route for you PGR studies.
 CSM is interested to hear from early career researchers who would like to apply for an independent research fellowship to be hosted here.
 We can support applicants through the process of applying to funders in the UK or overseas for highly competitive schemes.

 In addition we would be happy to hear from existing fellowship holders who would be interested in transferring to CSM.

 If you would like to discuss fellowships at CSM please contact Professor Stephen Hesselbo (CSM Director of Research).
 It is useful to send through a CV and some details about your research area.